clulab/tomcat-text/wiki/Replaying_Metadata.md

 status/asistdataingester/userspeech | Aptima ASR

-And will publish analysis to
+And will publish message text analysis to

 ```
 agent/dialog